Jonathan Grayer: Other investments

 Grayer is a frequent speaker on education reform, investing, and innovation.
+Grayer was named EdTech GOAT by GSV in 2025.

 Other roles

 Grayer serves on the board of Memorial Sloan-Kettering Cancer Center.
 In September 2005, he was named by U.S. Secretary of Education Margaret Spellings to the Commission on the Future of Higher Education.

-In June 2016, The Kaplan Educational Foundation honored Grayer with the 2016 Leadership Award in recognition of his role as founder of the foundation when he was CEO of Kaplan, Inc. The Kaplan Educational Foundation, founded in 2006, helps disadvantaged black and Latino community college students complete their associate degrees and transfer to top U.S. colleges and universities.
+In June 2016, The Kaplan Educational Foundation honored Grayer with the 2016 Leadership Award in recognition of his role as founder of the foundation when he was CEO of Kaplan, Inc. The Kaplan Educational Foundation, founded in 2006, helps disadvantaged Black and Latino community college students complete their associate degrees and transfer to top U.S. colleges and universities.

 Grayer Family Foundation

-In 2019, Grayer launched The Grayer Family Foundation to target three areas of need: to provide financial support for cancer care and research, to increase access to higher education for under resourced students, and to create more nutritional options for underprivileged kids before and after school.
+In 2019, Grayer launched The Grayer Family Foundation to target three areas of need: to provide financial support for cancer care and research, to increase access to higher education for under-resourced students, and to create more nutritional options for underprivileged kids before and after school.

 Imagine Learning Foundation

 In 2021, Grayer launched the Imagine Learning Foundation, created with one principal goal: to foster the well-being of learners and the people who support them at home and in their communities.
-Imagine Learning Foundation funds a variety of grants to mission-aligned national non-profit organizations that support initiatives to foster well-being of youth, families, and educators with an emphasis on accelerating student achievement.
+Imagine Learning Foundation funds a variety of grants to mission-aligned national nonprofit organizations that support initiatives to foster the well-being of youth, families, and educators with an emphasis on accelerating student achievement.

+Personal life

+Jonathan is a resident of Hillsboro Beach, FL, where his partner, Dawn Baker Miller, is the mayor.
+He has four children — two daughters and two sons.
+Dawn has a daughter and son.